 - Additional reading

 If, after reading this article, you would like more information, we invite you to contact us at Shouse Law Group.

 The lawyer-client privilege is set out in Evidence Code 954.
 This statute provides that:

-- A client does not need to disclose any confidential communications between him/herself and his/her attorney that take place within the lawyer-client relationship; and
+- You do not need to disclose any confidential communications between yourself and your attorney that take place within the lawyer-client relationship; and

-- The client may also prevent the attorney (or another third party) from disclosing such confidential communications.7
+- You may also prevent the attorney (or another third party) from disclosing such confidential communications.7

-In addition, the attorney is required to “claim the attorney-client privilege” (that is, refuse to disclose the privileged communications) whenever anyone seeks to get him/her to disclose them.8
+In addition, the attorney must “claim the attorney-client privilege” (that is, refuse to disclose the privileged communications) whenever anyone seeks to get them to disclose them.8

-Eventually Robert explains to Nicole that everything she tells him is protected by the attorney-client privilege.
+Example: Nicole is reluctant to tell her attorney Robert about how she had been selling marijuana on the side.
+Robert explains that the attorney-client privilege protects everything she tells him.
 Not only does he not need to testify about anything she tells him confidentially in the context of their relationship—he is not allowed to do so by law.